frosas/chrome-customizations-extension/README.md

 - Don't autocomplete elements not "contenteditable"
 - Throttle update of words in the page
 - Don't show candidates if a not printable keystroke is hit
-- Autocomplete up to the common text among candidates
+- Insert suggested text automatically (selected)